Motorcycles

 We've been covering Estonia-based electric motorcycle outfit Verge for a good while now, because it's been on the cusp of something amazing: a hubless motor combined with the latest battery tech in a bike that delivers performance and range in spades.
 Today, the company revealed its upped the ante on the latter, making the Verge TS Pro arguably the longest range electric two-wheeler you can buy.

-That's way more than anything in production from the likes of Zero, Livewire, or Energica – please feel free to correct me if I'm wrong in the comments.
-This kind of range means you can realistically do extended trips out of town without worrying about running out of juice, or having to wait around for ages while your bike charges long enough for the next leg of your journey.
+That's way more range than anything in production from the likes of Zero, Livewire, or Energica – please feel free to correct me if I'm wrong in the comments.
+This kind of mileage means you can realistically do extended trips out of town without worrying about running out of juice, or having to wait around for ages while your bike charges long enough for the next leg of your journey.

 World’s First Solid-State Production Vehicle | Say Goodbye to Range Anxiety